Arinjaya Chola

 Arinjaya Chola was a ruler of the Chola kingdom.
 He was the third son of Parantaka I and the younger brother of Gandaraditya Chola, whom he is thought to have succeeded in about 956.
 Arinjaya Chola was succeeded by his son Sundara Chola (Parantaka II) as Madurantaka Uttama Chola was not old enough to ascend the throne.
 Arinjaya seems to have ruled for a very short time.

-Recent scholarship suggests that Arinjaya was the son of a Chera princess (hence a half-brother to prince Rajaditya).
-As per the Anbil plates of Sundara Chola, Arinjaya's mother was the daughter of Paluvettaraiyar, therein described as a Chera prince.
+According to the Anbil Plates of Sundara Chola, Arinjaya's mother was the daughter of a Paluvettaraiyar, who is described therein as a Chera prince.

 Other names

 Arinjaya is also referred to by the names Arikulakesari, Arikesari, or Arindama.
 His name is mentioned in some of Gandaraditya's inscriptions as Alvar Arikulakesarideva.

 Paucity of information

 There is some confusion regarding whether Arinjaya actually succeeded Gandaraditya.
 Some historians doubt whether Arinjaya ruled on his own right.
 There is little epigraphic evidence available to give us any concrete information on Arinjaya's rule.
 What we know now is partly speculative and partly informed extrapolations of known facts.

 Gandaraditya probably made his younger brother co-regent very early in his rule.
 It is also very probable that Gandaraditya did not have any heir until very late in his life.
 As a result, he must have made Arinjaya heir apparent and paved the way for Arinjaya's heirs to the line of succession to the Chola crown.